-(1[0][4]) The relocation agency shall provide assistance in finding alternative housing for residents who are displaced and qualify for relocation assistance under Ordinance 21-2007.
+(10) The relocation agency shall provide assistance in finding alternative housing for residents who are displaced and qualify for relocation assistance under Ordinance 21-2007.

-(1[1][2]) From the time that the city first notifies an owner of conditions that violate applicable codes, statutes, ordinances or regulations to the time that the relocation assistance payments are paid to eligible residents or the time the conditions cited are corrected, the owner shall not evict, harass or intimidate any resident for the purpose of avoiding or diminishing application of this division.
-Included in this prohibition is the reduction of services to a resident or materially increasing or changing the obligations of any resident, including [but not limited to]rent increases, for purposes of attempting to have the resident vacate the residential building.
+(11) From the time that the City first notifies an owner of conditions that violate applicable codes, statutes, ordinances or regulations to the time that the relocation assistance payments are paid to eligible residents or the time the conditions cited are corrected, the owner shall not evict, harass or intimidate any resident for the purpose of avoiding or diminishing application of this division.
+Included in this prohibition is the reduction of services to a resident or materially increasing or changing the obligations of any resident, including rent increases, for purposes of attempting to have the resident vacate the residential building.

-(1[2][3]) The city shall be entitled to attorneys' fees and costs arising from any legal action to collect relocation costs assessed to owners.
+(12) The City shall be entitled to attorneys' fees and costs arising from any legal action to collect relocation costs assessed to owners.